How to Open Password Protected Excel File without Password?

 Ans: Modern Excel versions 2010 and later versions use AES 128-bit or AES 256-bit encryption combined with SHA-1 hashing.

-Q 3: How long does it take to recover an Excel password?
+Q 3: How long does it take to find an Excel password?

 Ans: Depends on which mode you have chosen.
 If you choose Brute Force, then the solution will take a long time to guess the unknown password.
 And if you choose the Mask Attack, then it will take less time to recover a partially known passcode.